Special Offer

 10. Measure your success

-Learning how to hire people is a continuous task, and tracking your team’s progress can help you make additional adjustments.
-Indeed allows employers to generate performance reports from their employer dashboards to find out how their job postings perform.
+Learning how to hire the right candidates for your business is an ongoing task, and tracking your team’s progress can help you make adjustments in your hiring process.
+Indeed allows employers to generate performance reports from their employer dashboards to track the performance of their job postings.

 Job Description Best Practices